Thesavagecoder7784/Thesavagecoder7784/README.md

 🔭 I’m currently working on implementing neurosymbolic AI in the real world to solve some of the world's most important problems (primarily the healthcare sector)

-🧨 Right now, I am looking into how adversarial attacks impact neural networks and creating a repository that has some of the most common algorithms that are used to attack neural networks.
+🧨 Right now, I am looking into how adversarial attacks impact neural networks and creating a repository with some of the most common algorithms used to attack neural networks.
 I am mostly using a simple CNN and the MNIST dataset to understand them - [Adversarial Attacks on Neural Networks](https://github.com/Thesavagecoder7784/Adversarial-Attack-Neural-Networks/tree/main)

+Find my latest article about it [here](https://prabhatm27.medium.com/adversarial-attacks-on-neural-networks-460aaf8ddfb1)

 📄 I'm documenting all of the machine learning algorithms and their application to solving problems in my repository - [Machine Learning Algorithms](https://github.com/Thesavagecoder7784/Machine-Learning-Algorthims)